Invertible Ideals and Gaussian Semirings: Gaussian Semirings

 \section{Gaussian Semirings}

 In this section, we discuss Gaussian semirings.
-For doing so, we need to recall some concepts.
-An ideal $I$ of a semiring $S$ is said to be subtractive, if $a+b \in I$ and $a \in I$ implies $b \in I$ for all $a,b \in S$.
-A semiring $S$ is said to be subtractive if every ideal of the semiring $S$ is subtractive.
-Note that the boolean semiring $\mathbb B = \{0,1\}$ is a subtractive semiring, but the semiring $\mathbb N_0$ is not, since its ideal $\mathbb N_0 - \{1\}$ is not subtractive.
-As a matter of fact, all subtractive ideals of the semiring $\mathbb N_0$ are of the form $k \mathbb N_0$ for some $k\in \mathbb N_0$ (\cite[Proposition 6]{NG}).

-Let us also remind that for a polynomial $f \in S[X]$, the content of $f$, denoted by $c(f)$, is defined to be the finitely generated ideal of $S$ generated by the coefficients of $f$.
-In \cite[Theorem 3]{N}, the semiring version of the Dedekind-Mertens lemma (cf. \cite[p.
-24]{P} and \cite{AG}) has been proved.
+For doing so, we need to recall the concept of the content of a polynomial in semirings.
+Let us recall that for a polynomial $f \in S[X]$, the content of $f$, denoted by $c(f)$, is defined to be the finitely generated ideal of $S$ generated by the coefficients of $f$.
+In \cite[Theorem 3]{Nasehpour2016}, the semiring version of the Dedekind-Mertens lemma (Cf. \cite[p.
+24]{Prufer1932} and \cite{ArnoldGilmer1970}) has been proved.
 We state that in the following only for the convenience of the reader: